Summer Lighthouse Keeper Jobs in Michigan

 During your 1-2 week term of service, you can enjoy beautiful forests and magnificent sand dunes, while helping to preserve and promote a historic property.

-SPLKA seeks to preserve, promote and educate the general public on the lighthouse history and make them open for public access.
-They invite the public to become members of SPLKA for a small donation and take part in the Resident Keeper Program at one of their four beautiful lighthouses at Big Sable, Little Sable, Ludington North Breakwater Light and White River Light Station.
+SPLKA seeks to preserve, promote and educate the general public on the lighthouse’s history and make them open for public access.
+They invite the public to become members of SPLKA for a small donation and take part in the Resident Keeper Program at one of their four beautiful lighthouses at Big Sable, Little Sable, Ludington North Breakwater Light, and White River Light Station.

 Lighthouse Keepers with SPLKA serve for a specific tour of duty, lasting either one or two weeks.

-Lighthouse Keepers are also needed for weekend coverage at the White River Lighthouse location.
+Lighthouse Keepers are also needed for daily coverage at the White River Lighthouse location.

 Main Duties for Lighthouse Keeper Jobs at Sable Points Lighthouse Keepers Association